- The great white shark can grow up to 16 feet in length and weigh up to nearly 5,000 pounds.

 - Great Whites reach sexual maturity at around 17 years old and can live for at least four decades.

-- Great white sharks can reach a top speed of 25 miles an hour making them the fastest swimmers in the sea.
+- Great white sharks can reach a top speed of 25 miles an hour making them one of the fastest swimmers in the sea.

 The Great White Shark